-Many IPv4 addresses are reserved for special-purpose.
+Many Special-purpose IPv4 addresses are reserved for different applications.
 For example the network address and broadcast address that we cannot assign to hosts on the network.
 But some addresses are reserved as special addresses that we can allot to hosts in the network with some limitations on how those hosts can interact within the network.

 The IP address 127.0.0.0/8 is a special-purpose IPv4 address called localhost or loopback address.
 127.0.0.1 is usually used as “the” loopback address, but the rest of the block should loopback as well, meaning that the block not used for anything.
 For example, most Cisco switches used 127.0.0.xx IPs to listen for attached cards and modules, so at least some of other addresses are in use.